 I interviewed Mr. Thompson via Skype about a month ago.
-The interview covered a wide range of issues and given the diversity of issues covered I have chosen to put an edited transcript of the interview rather than an essay styled thematic story.
+The interview covered a wide range of issues.
+Given the diversity of issues covered I have chosen to put an edited transcript of the interview rather than an essay styled thematic story.
 Here’s an edited (both style and content) transcript of the interview.

 The technology opinion marketplace seems to be split between technology evangelists and Luddites.
 Your writing, on the other hand, manifests a broad range of experience; it reflects moderated enthusiasm about what computers can do.
 I find it an astute and yet optimistic account.